Who We Are

 IPPA Advanced Course

-The 2024 IPPA Advanced course will be held in Rungsted Kyst, Denmark from the 21st to 27th September
+The 2025 IPPA Advanced course will be held in Antalya, Turkey from the 8th to 14th November

 More Info...